VARICOSE VEINS & SSD BENEFITS

 Your doctor may also do a venogram to assess your veins.
 During this test, your doctor injects a dye into your legs and then takes X-rays of the area.
 The dye appears on the X-rays and then your doctor can how your blood is flowing.
 If your blood is flowing backward, then your doctor knows you have damaged veins.
 Additionally, tests such as ultrasounds are helpful if you doctor is looking for another reason for the swelling in your legs, such as a blood clot.

 Varicose veins can be treated by tying them off with a small device called a band.
 They can also be treated by stripping them with a laser or an electric needle.

-Varicose vein surgery is a surgical operation where the cut into the leg to remove the varicose veins.
+Varicose vein surgery is an operation where they cut into the leg to remove the varicose veins.
 The surgery is a less invasive option for those who want to avoid more complicated procedures, such as vein stripping, which removes the entire vein.
 However, you may need vein stripping if you have varicose veins and spider veins.

 Deep vein thrombosis occurs when a blood clot forms in one or more veins located deep in the lower leg.
 The most common cause of this kind of phlebitis is an injury resulting from physical exertion or trauma.

-Varicose veins can result in disabilities that cause pain, swelling and aching.
+Varicose veins can result in pain, swelling and aching.
 They may also lead to ulcers, skin irritation and other medical conditions.
-In some cases, varicose veins can cause paralysis or due to pain, an inability to walk.
+In some cases, they can cause paralysis or due to pain, an inability to walk.
 The more severe the obstruction in the deep venous system, the more likely you will be awarded benefits.